 All the items I used for my hedgehog other than the succulents were rubbish.
 In fact, the idea came to me while I was putting the bottle into the recycling.
 The chicken wire is left over from my chicken wire, moss and succulent toadstool and the piece of landscape fabric has already been used once in the garden.

 How to Make an Adorable Succulent Hedgehog Planter Out of Trash.

 Hedgehogs are one of our best-loved mammals here in the UK, and most people would be delighted to find one snuffling around their flower beds.
 Since they are both nocturnal and in decline, it is sadly a rare treat to catch a glimpse of one in the wild.
 But there's nothing to stop you making your own little prickly friend.
-Here is how to make an adorable hedgehog out of succulents and a beer bottle and a couple of other bits of trash!
+Here is how to make an adorable hedgehog out of succulents and a beer bottle and a

 I knew I wanted the bottle's neck to stick out as a nose, so I used that to anchor both the fabric and the wire.
 I decided to place them in a cape like configuration with most of the wire and material behind the bottle ready to fashion into the body as I didn’t want to end up with lots of wire and fabric underneath my hedgehog.
 It is probably easiest to see what I mean but looking at the photo above.

 To add the soil, I popped everything upside down into a pot to support it.

 As I added the dirt, I started shaping the wire and landscape fabric into a rough body shape to hold everything in place.